gohugoio/hugoThemesSiteBuilder/README.md

 ### If a fork, it must be notably different

-Themes based on other theme (aka forks) must be must be notably different for us to add it as a new entry to this theme site.
+Themes based on another theme (aka forks) must be notably different for us to add it as a new entry to this theme site.
 You should make this clear in the README; a few arguments as to why we should pick your theme instead of the original?

 The definition of _notably different_ is a little subjective, but in most cases it will be obvious.
 A new background color is not enough.
 It would be better for all if you created a PR to add that as an option to the original theme.